Flavio Tattarini

-Flavio Tattarini (born 14 August 1943, in Santa Fiora) is an Italian politician.
+Flavio Tattarini (born 14 August 1943) is an Italian politician.

 Biography

 Former member of the Italian Communist Party, he was elected Mayor of Grosseto on 15 February 1982 after the resignation of mayor Giovanni Battista Finetti.
 He was re-elected in 1985 and resigned on 7 August 1987 after an internal government crisis.
 Re-elected for the third time in 1988, he remained in office until 23 January 1992, when he resigned again in order to run for the Chamber of Deputies at the 1992 Italian general election.

 He served at the Italian Parliament for three legislatures (XI, XII, XIII).